Munawar5600/OWN/README.md

  - Credentials mailing
  - Easy to use
  - Possible error diagnoser
- - Built-in masking of URL
+ - Built-in masOWN of URL
- - Custom masking of URL
+ - Custom masOWN of URL
  - URL Shadowing
  - Portable file (Can be run from any directory)
  - Get IP Address and many other details along with login credentials